The abundance of moral concepts at play in the parable of the Vineyard Workers makes it a favorite among moral philosophers.

 According to the Parable of the Dishonest Manager, in the Gospel of Luke, the Kingdom of God is like a man who makes dishonest use of his boss’s money

 Part 1 of this series ended with my arguments that because Jesus was not a systematic philosopher, it would be helpful to elaborate his moral teachings in the framework of an ethical system, and that virtue ethics is the system best suited to this purpose, as many Christians have traditionally thought.
-Taking up this approach, Continue Reading …
+Taking up this approach, in Parts 2 to 4 Continue Reading …

 To say that Jesus was a philosopher is not to say that he was a philosopher and nothing else; he was also a religious preacher and healer.
 But philosophical argument is implicit in much of his teaching, especially when he is in dialogue.
 Moreover, his parables, as stimuli to deeper thought, are philosophical devices also.

 [A post from Peter Hardy, longtime fan and contributor] For a couple of years I have been lurking on PEL’s Facebook group, biding my time for the perfect moment to pounce on this blog.
 Recently I got to thinking about the philosophical ramifications of social media.
-Especially as we’ve just been looking at Jacques Lacan, Continue Reading …
+Especially as we’ve just been looking at Jacques Lacan, for whom a central concern Continue Reading …